Genusbiz/docs/developers/defining-an-app-model/data/object-class-property/modify-an-object-class-property/data-calculation.md

 If the expression contains references to columns located in other tables, you can use a Class Connection to access the data.
 In the **Placeholder Data Source** list, select the Class Connection to use.
 Columns located in the last junction for the the Class Connection, must be prefixed with a question mark and a period, "**?.**".
 Columns located in any other junction must be prefixed with a question mark, a negative offset indicating the relative position of the junction to the last junction, and a period.
 For example, "**?-1**.".

-For example, if an Object Class contains data for <span style="FONT-STYLE: italic">sales price in different native currencies, you may want to convert the <span style="FONT-STYLE: italic">sales price to a common currency.
-In order to do this, you need to use a Class Connection which connects your <span style="FONT-STYLE: italic">sales data with an Object Class containing <span style="FONT-STYLE: italic">exchange rates, where the Object Classes are connected by currency and date:
+For example, if an Object Class contains data for _sales price_ in different native currencies, you may want to convert the _sales price_ to a common currency.
+In order to do this, you need to use a Class Connection which connects your _sales data_ with an Object Class containing _exchange rates_, where the Object Classes are connected by currency and date:

-<span style="FONT-STYLE: italic">?-1.sales_price * ?.exchange_rate
+`?-1.sales_price * ?.exchange_rate`

 > [!NOTE]
 > A property using a RDBMS expression with a placeholderdata source can only be used in contexts where SQL queries can be executed.
 For example, such a property cannot be used to [define the display name for an object class](../../object-class/modify-an-object-or-identifier-domain/display.md).
 In addition, the property cannot be joined in a select statement for a referencing object class (e.g. a table column bound through a reference property to the property which contains the RDBMS expression).